 Using batteries on the other hand can decrease system output by 20% or more, because the chemical process of storing electricity in batteries is inefficient.
-Batteries can also almost double the cost of a PV system, making a return on investment very difficult if there is a local utility grid.
+Batteries can also almost double the cost of a PV system, making a return on investment much more difficult than compared to a net-meter system.

 In locations where there is no utility grid, off-grid systems can be wonderful by eliminating the need for large generators that constantly need to be supplied with fuel.
 Instead, using a solar PV system with batteries can be your generator, with the sun providing all the fuel!